ChangePool/cardano-improvement-proposals/incentives/response.md

 ## Motivation

-Sadly, the report portrays the Cardano ecosystem fundamentally as a place of lack:
+Sadly, the report portrays the Cardano fundamentally as an ecosystem of scarcity:

 -